Cranks & Chainrings

 compared with a modern one below, note the logo; also, the

-pedal bore is now a through hole, where it was a blind hole before.
+pedal bore is now a through hole, some vintage crank arms had a blind hole.

 Above: the bolt circle has remained constant, so new chainrings fit old crank arms, and v.v.

 Crank markings have been partially deciphered.
-170 (175) is the arm length in mm.
+170, 175, 165 are the arm lengths in mm.

 For the rest, please visit